 - Ground Transportation: There's a bus, but many travelers take taxis, which are readily available outside the terminal.

-Though Murtala Mohammed International Airport sees the lion's share of international traffic, Nnamdi Azikiwe International Airport holds its own, with 3.6 million passengers flying through in 2018.
+Though Murtala Muhammed International Airport sees the lion's share of international traffic, Nnamdi Azikiwe International Airport holds its own, with around 3 million passengers flying through every year.
 Like Murtala Mohammed, a handful of Nigerian airlines are hubbed here, but there are also international routes serviced by Air France, Ethiopian, and Emirates, among others.
 In December 2018, it was announced that a new terminal would be built to accommodate even more passengers.

 Réunion: Roland Garros Airport (RUN)

 - Location of the Airport: 5 miles from the center of St. Denis

 - Cons: Not much to do inside—most shopping and dining is pre-security

 - Ground Transportation: You can take buses or taxis from this airport.

 Though the island of Reunion, which is an overseas department of France, might only be 970 square miles in size, its major airport, Roland Garros, sees nearly 3 million passengers each year, many of whom are holidaymakers from Europe.
 The flagship carrier of the island is Air Austral, which flies to France, Thailand, India, Comoros, Seychelles, and Madagascar.
 Several French airlines fly here, as do Air Madagascar and Air Mauritius.

 Rwanda: Kigali International Airport (KGL)

 - Location of the Airport: 6 miles from the center of Kigali